AlexSolorio/Portfolio/Web Development/Computer Graphics/Assignment1/ReadMe.txt

-This project was created in my Computer Graphics course in winter 2018.
+I created this project in my Computer Graphics course in winter 2018.

 Using the WebGL API for computer graphics, I created a simple drawing tool in JavaScript and HTML.
 Using the canvas, buttons, and color sliders provided, the user can draw rectangles of different colors ad sizes by using the mouse.